-Current Liability IRS 2018 Static Mortality, as prescribed, including update in underlying the measurement date.
+Current Liability IRS 2019 Static Mortality, as prescribed

-These tables are assumed to reflect both expected mortality rates as of the measurement date and any expected mortality improvement after are shown below for participants with 20 years of service:
+These tables are assumed to reflect both expected mortality rates as of the measurement date and any expected mortality improvement after the measurement date.

 Retirement Active rates of retirement are based on age and service.
-Sample rates
+Sample rates are shown below for participants with 20 years of service: